 Once we have made the decision to go forward with this project, you will have my full attention and commitment to satisfy you with the results.
 I will ask only for your commitment, your willingness to converse about things that may help to reveal your personality so that I can accurately portray you on canvas, and an ability to sit for a period of time in a relaxed fashion.

-Jonathan's work can be seen in the "Drawing Room" at the new upscale restaurant"Legacy Records" in Hudson Yards
+See Jonathan's work in the "Drawing Room" at the new upscale restaurant"Legacy Records" in Hudson Yards

 515 West 38 Street, New York City